autogluon/autogluon/docs/tutorials/torch/hpo.md

-# MNIST Training in PyTorch
+# Tune PyTorch Model on MNIST
 :label:`sec_customstorch`

 In this tutorial, we demonstrate how to do Hyperparameter Optimization (HPO) using AutoGluon with PyTorch.